felipefsantos1993/multiplication_table-python/README.md

 # multiplication_table-python
- Find out the multiplication table of any number.
+ Find out the multiplication table of any number with this Python code.